 Many people find it convenient to set up automatic transfers to a savings account through their bank or certain apps, but when you’re doing this with kids, it might be best to do this the old-fashioned way.
 Use a transparent container so that, every week, you will all have that visual reminder of how much your efforts are beginning to pay off.
 There’s something so gratifying about being able to actually see how much money you are saving!

 To keep track of everything, create and/or print out a chart and use it as a teaching tool with your kids.
 Show them how much money is being added and how that affects the overall balance of the savings.
 Involve them by allowing them to add money to the container, even if it means breaking up a dollar into quarters.
 By participating themselves, they’ll be even more invested in the lesson!

 I’m really excited about the year ahead and I’m looking forward to seeing our little savings jar grow over the next 52 weeks!
 It’s a great reminder that, as a mom, by setting aside just a few minutes every week I can teach my children lessons that can last a lifetime.
 That’s the bigger message here, isn’t it?
 Investing a little bit at a time can really pay off in the long run.
-Okay, I’m feeling inspired, and I’ve got a million ideas for making my jar fashionable fabulous.
-Gotta run!
+Okay, I’m feeling inspired, and I’ve got a million ideas for making my jar fashionably fabulous!